SENDCo: Mrs R. Onnis | email@example.com

 More information is provided below and you can also follow this link to the Kirklees Local Offer.

 Mrs R Onnis is the SENDCo for Scissett Middle School.
 You can contact her via email at firstname.lastname@example.org or via telephone on 01484 865444.

 We have a dedicated team of Educational Teaching Assistants in school who support pupil across every subject.
 They are:

-Here at Scissett Middle School we pride ourselves on being a Dyslexia friendly school.
+Here at Scissett Middle School we pride ourselves on being inclusive and are working towards becoming a dyslexia friendly school.
 At our school, we promote good practice that benefits all children, not just those with a learning difference.
 This means that all classrooms, the curriculum and individual lessons, already support children with Dyslexia – this is done through high Quality First Teach.

 Quality First Teaching is a style of teaching that emphasises high quality, inclusive teaching for all pupils in a class.
 Quality First Teaching includes differentiated learning, strategies to support SEN pupils’ learning in class, on-going formative assessment and many others.

 All staff are aware of the basic needs of a dyslexic child.
 We aim to keep all children in the classroom, working amongst their peers.
 We work hard to provide the tools they require to allow them to reach their full potential.

 If a child does not learn the way we teach, we know that we need to teach in the way they learn, ensuring everyone has access to the inclusive, broad and balanced curriculum that we offer.